 Use a cookie scoop to scoop out tablespoonfuls of dough.
 Roll into 1-inch balls and place on a greased cookie sheet.
 Bake for about 10 minutes or until the cookies are a light golden brown.

 How to make perfect Potato Chip Cookies every time

 There are a few tricks that I’ve picked up over the years to help me create consistently perfect cookies every time.

-- Make sure that you cream the butter and sugars together first and try creaming them together longer than you usually do.
-Ideally, you should mix the butter and sugars together for at least 2-3 minutes with an electric mixer.
-I usually end up using a hand mixer for cookies, but the cookie paddles on my Bosch work amazingly well too!
+Make sure that you cream the butter and sugars together first and try creaming them together longer than you usually do.
+Ideally, you should mix the butter and sugars together for at least 2-3 minutes with an electric mixer or stand mixer.

 After you try these Potato Chip Cookies try a few of our other favorite cookie recipes:

 - Five Chip Peanut Butter Oatmeal Cookies